TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.automl/microsoft-machinelearning-automl-model-explainability.md

   ownershipid="AzureML_AzureMachineLearningServices" />
 # Problem with Model Explainability with Automated Machine Learning

-In this article, you learn how to resolve problems with model explainability in automated machine learning.
+From this article, learn how to resolve problems with model explainability in automated machine learning.

 - In all SDK versions after 1.0.85, model interpretability is enabled by default (`model_explainability=True`)
 - In SDK version 1.0.85 and earlier, model interpretability has to be set manually (set `model_explainability=True` in the `AutoMLConfig` object)